Anjok07/ultimatevocalremovergui/README.md

   - **Note:** Each output filename will be appended with the number of passes it has had.
     - **Example:** If 5 stack passes are chosen, the application will provide you with all 5 pairs of audio outputs generated after each pass, if this option is enabled.
   - This option can be very useful in determining the optimal number of passes needed to clean a track.
-- **Model Test Mode** - This option is meant to make it easier for users to test the results of different models, and model combinations, without having to manually create new folders and/or change the filenames.
+- **Model Test Mode** - This option makes it easier for users to test the results of different models, and model combinations, by eliminating the hassel of having to manually create new folders and/or change the filenames when processing the same track through multiple models.
+This option structures the model testing process.
-  - When this option is selected, the application will auto-generate a new folder with the name of the selected model(s) in the *'Save to'* path you have chosen.
+  - When selected, the application will auto-generate a new folder in the *'Save to'* path you have chosen.
+    - The new auto-generated folder will be named after the model(s) selected.
-    - The output files will be saved to the auto-generated directory.
+    - The output audio files will be saved to the auto-generated directory.
     - The filenames for the instrumental & vocal outputs will have the selected model(s) name(s) appended to them.

 ### Parameter Values